edwin3663/pcie-ltssm-clarity-companion/states/Configuration.Linkwidth.Start.md

 ## Behavior

-### Case 1: The Link Is Not Up or Not Initiating Upconfigration of Link Width
+### Case 1: The Link Not Up or Not Initiating Upconfigration of Link Width

-#### Downstream Ports:

-Transmit TS1 Ordered Sets on all active Downstream Lanes.
+Transmit TS1 Ordered Sets on all active lanes.

-If `upconfigure_capable = 1b`, transmit TS1s on any inactive lane that:
+If `upconfigure_capable = 1b`, also transmit TS1s on each inactive lane that:
-– Detected an exit from Electrical Idle during `Recovery`, – Received two consecutive TS1s with both the `Link` and the `Lane` fields set to `PAD`.
+- Detected an exit from Electrical Idle during `Recovery`, and
+- Received two consecutive TS1s with both the `Link` and the `Lane` fields set to `PAD`.

-The TS1s must:
+#### Crosslink Support (Optional)

+If Crosslink is supported, all lanes that detected a receiver during detect must transmit 16-32 TS1 Ordered Sets.

+Afterward:
-- Set the `Link` field to the selected link number and the `Lane` field to `PAD`
+- If any Downstream Lane receives two consecutive TS1 Ordered Sets with the `Link` field set to non-PAD and the `Lane` number set to `PAD`, it is reclassified as an Upstream Lane and a new random Crosslink timeout is chosen.
-- Advertise all supported data rates from 2.5 to 32.0 GT/s using the `Data Rate Identifier` symbol

-#### Upstream Ports:

-Transmit TS1 Ordered Sets on all active Upstream Lanes.

-If `upconfigure_capable = 1b`, transmit TS1s on any inactive lane that:
-– Detected an exit from Electrical Idle during `Recovery`, – Received two consecutive TS1s with both the `Link` and the `Lane` fields set to `PAD`.
+- If any Upstream Lane receives two consecutive TS1 Ordered Sets with both the `Link` and the `Lane` fields set to `PAD`, it is reclassified as a Downstream Lane and a new random Crosslink timeout is chosen.

-The TS1s must:
-- Set both the `Link` and `Lane` field to `PAD`
+**Note:** This mechnaism supports the optional Crosslink where both sides initially operate as both Downstream Ports or both Upstream Ports.
+Role reesoulution is acheveived by reclassifing ports, based on recieved TS1s, and assigning a random timeout until one side of the Link becomes a Downstream Port and the other side remains an Upstream Port.
+This timeout must be random, even when connecting identical devices, so as to eventually break any possible deadlock.

+Next state: `Configuration.Linkwidth.Start`

+#### TS1 Transmission

-- Advertise all supported data rates from 2.5 to 32.0 GT/s using the `Data Rate Identifier` symbol
+Unless specified in this case, TS1s must advertise all supported data rates from 2.5 to 32.0 GT/s using the `Data Rate Identifier` symbol.

+- Downstream ports: Set the `Link` field to the selected link number and the `Lane` field to `PAD`
+- Upstream ports: Set both the `Link` and `Lane` field to `PAD`

 ### Case 2: Link Is Up and Initiating Upconfiguration of the Link Width